Islam in Fiji

-Islam has a high following in Fiji.
+Islam in Fiji (Fiji Hindi: فجی میں اسلام (Perso-Arabic script); फ़िजी में इस्लाम (Devanagari script)) is the third largest religion.
 There are about 60,000 Muslims in Fiji.
-Muslims in Fiji are mostly Sunni Muslim.
+Muslims in Fiji are mostly Sunni Muslim with a Shia and Ahmadiyya minority.
 In the 1966 Fiji elections, a Suva-based Muslim communal party, the Muslim Political Front, took part.
-Presently, Urdu is widely taught among Muslim schools for the Fijian Muslims all across Fiji.
+Presently, Urdu and an Urduized/Arabized/Persianized form of Fiji Hindi is widely taught among Muslim schools for the Fijian Muslims all across Fiji.

 In the early 19th century, Muslims migrated to Fiji from South Asia.
 The Fiji Muslim League (FML) was formed in 1926.
 The FML was vital in the growth of Islam as they contributed to the schooling system of Fiji with launching Muslims schools in the country.
 In 1929, Fiji Muslim League sought to acquire discrete representation for Muslims in the Fiji Legislative Council.

 Some modern Muslim migrants from Arab Countries such as Sudan, Yemen and Egypt also have settled in Fiji forming a Fijian-Arab Population, with other migrants from other country's around the Islamic World.
 Islamic holy days such as Mawlid are also given as a holiday by the Fijian government.

 History

 Early history

 By the early 19th century, Muslim migrants preserved Islam within their families for generations after the first ship brought various ethnicities across South Asia, indentured labourers to Fiji in 1879.
 The first Indentured laborer ship, the Leonidas, had quite a high proportion 22% of Muslims.
 Between 1879 and 1916, a total of 60,553 laborers were brought to Fiji from South Asia under the Indentured labourer system.
 Muslims played their part in protest against indenture.
 In 1907, a group of indentured laborer went on strike in Labasa.
 Most of these were Pashtuns and Punjabis who were Muslims.
 Although Muslims lived as a separate community, they had peaceful relations with other communities including the native Fijians and the Indian Hindus.

 From 1884 onwards, as laborers completed their five-year tenure, Muslim communities started to form in many areas of Fiji.
 The arrival of Mulla Mirza Khan, a free-immigrant, was a boost to Islam in Fiji, as he contributed a lot to the educational and religious needs of the Muslims.
-In 1900, a mosque was built in Navua, and another mosque was built in Labasa in 1902.
+In 1900, mosques were built in Nausori and in Navua, and another mosque was built in Labasa in 1902.
 Many mosques began to be built and Islam started rising in Fiji.

 In 1909, Muslims made submissions to the Education Commission for Urdu to be taught in the Persian script to their children.
 In 1915, an Islamic organization, the Anjuman Hidayat ul-Islam made a petition to the Fijian government for the solemnization of Muslim marriages by a qazi and recommended its secretary's appointment for the Suva area.